solana-labs/solana-web3.js/packages/rpc-spec/README.md

 ### `createRpcApi(config)`

-Creates a JavaScript proxy that converts _any_ function call called on it to a `RpcRequest` by:
+Creates a JavaScript proxy that converts _any_ function call called on it to a `RpcApiRequestPlan` by:

 -   setting `methodName` to the name of the function called
 -   setting `params` to the arguments supplied to that function, optionally transformed by `config.parametersTransformer`